furyaprotocol/v4-web/scripts/README.md

 ## App Integrations
 ### Amplitude
-Analytics service used to collect data to help the dYdX Product team make informed product decisions.
+Analytics service used to collect data to help the Furya Product team make informed product decisions.

-<b>To use with dydxprotocol/v4-web:</b>
+<b>To use with furyaprotocol/v4-web:</b>
 1. Amplitude account with API key.
 2. Add API key in Github > Secrets and Variables > Actions as `AMPLITUDE_API_KEY`
 3. In your deploy scripts add `pnpm run build:inject-amplitude` after your pnpm build / vite build command.